jdx/mise/docs/cli-reference.md

 Alternatively, tasks can be defined as standalone scripts.
 These must be located in the `.mise/tasks` directory.
-The name of the script will be the name of the task.
+The name of the script will be the name of the tasks.

     $ cat .mise/tasks/build<<EOF
     #!/usr/bin/env bash